amribrahim1/Weather-Journal-App/README.md

 It uses Node js server and openweathermap.org API to provide with Weather.

-This projec is the second project of (Udacity NANODEGREE PROGRAM Front End Web Developer) course.
+This projec is the third project of (Udacity NANODEGREE PROGRAM Front End Web Developer) course.
 Program link: https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011

 Project (demo) link: